mariusz-jasinski/stomp/README.md

 # stomp

-STOMP client library written in C
+STOMP client library written in C.

+Fork for Asseco internal project.

 ## The library aims to implement support for the following protocols: